Ekoda/Webscraper-for-screenshots/README.md

 <p>2.
 Configure the getScreens.command file with a text editor and add the directory where you have the screenScraper.js file stored.</p>

 <p>3.
 Open the Enter-Pages.txt file and add the websites you want to get the screenshot of, seperating each website with a comma ","</p>

+<p>The screenshots can be found in the screens folder, I hope you find it useful!</p>